 I’m confused – because the headline in the latest Atlantic Monthly about Dr. Twenge’s work suggests the opposite.
 It reads, “Have Smartphones Destroyed a Generation?” and she writes in the article that the devices are “making them seriously unhappy….
 All screen activities are linked to less happiness, and all nonscreen activities are linked to more happiness.”
 So her thinking about today’s teens has done a complete 180 in two years.
 [The latter article is actually an excerpt from her new book about teens, iGen, which has a very long subtitle (28 words), and I guess updates us on what she wrote about the teens of the last decade, Generation Me and The Narcissism Epidemic.]

 So because Twenge’s sweeping, negative statements about an entire generation (“iGen,” or kids born between 1995 and 2012) have gotten a lot of pickup in the news media this week, I thought a little balance might be good.
-Here, all in one blog post, are responses from six other researchers – well-known scholars in the youth and digital media space – this past week:
+Here, all in one blog post, are responses from seven other researchers – well-known scholars in the youth and digital media space – this past week:

 - Christopher Ferguson, PhD, psychology professor and researcher, Stetson University, in an email (published here with his permission): “It’s clickbait, pure and simple, with all the value clickbait usually has.
 Jean Twenge has made a career out of generational alarmism.
 Her comments about time spent online are incorrect.
 Time spent online is a poor predictor of mental health functioning.
 Problems come when some individuals use social media to negatively compare themselves to others.
 For people who engage in authentic self-presentation, time spent online is associated with improved mental health.
 It’s interesting how poor people are at avoiding patterns of media alarmism.
 The unfortunate thing is, this will slow real careful examination of causes of increasing suicide rates.”